flareman/homebridge-caddx-interlogix/README.md

 ## Ideas for improvement/expansion
 2. I would like to add the option for night arming, i.e. home arming with immediate alarm triggering when the front door contact fires.
 HomeKit/HomeBridge offers this capability, but the network interface code (which was used for reverse engineering this plugin) does not include a clear command for this.
 It might be possible, but it requires testing different command codes to find the proper one, which - even if such a command exists - is essentially trial-and-error, and very time consuming.

+3. Some people use several components in their security setup, which are not necessarily part of the CaddX line (i.e. separate Aqara window vibration sensors).
+I would like to look into the ability to manually fire an alarm, so that these people can set their own alarm rules in HomeKit.

 ## Changelog

+* 1.1.7 Added SSL support
 * 1.1.6 Fixed error in area state masking code; changed default value for radar bypass option; clarified alarm flags
 * 1.1.5 Added sensor persistence
 * 1.1.3-1.1.4 Added option to display bypass switches for sensors